fmhy/edit/docs/.vitepress/notes/general-tweak-warning.md

 #### General Tweak Warning

-Its not recommended to use these unless you know what you're doing.
-Always research first, never just "Apply All" tweaks randomly.
+Make sure you know what you're doing before you apply these tweaks.
+Always research first, never just "Apply All" without knowing what what will happen.